 My top tip for if you only have one day in Ghent is to make your way to the city’s tourist information office, just next to the castle in the corner of Sint-Veerleplein square.
 There you can speak to the friendly advisers about what to see in the city and buy a CityCard Gent.

 This little gem gives you a handy Ghent tourist map, as well as a travel guide on what to do in Ghent and fantastic discounts on your day’s sightseeing.
 Priced from €30, it allows you to travel for free on the trams, buses and water tram in Ghent city centre.
 You can also have free bicycle rental for one day and one guided tour by boat.
 Along with free access to all the tourist attractions, monuments and museums, it’s a convenient all-in deal for your Ghent day trip.

 The impressive medieval castle next to the tourist information centre is one of the must-see places to visit in Ghent.
 Gravensteen, also known as the Castle of the Counts, was built in 1180 the 12th Century for Philip of Alsace, the Count of Flanders.

-This fortified castle with its turrets and large moat, fed with water from the nearby Lys river, housed the powerful Counts of Flanders for almost two centuries.
+The fortified Gravensteen castle with its turrets and large moat, fed with water from the nearby Lys river, housed the powerful Counts of Flanders for almost two centuries.